OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Multiparameter local quantum estimation theory

-It has been shown that the HCRB in Eq.~\eqref{holevo} is optimal and saturable performing a collective measurement on an arbitrarily large number of copies of the probe $\rho$\cite{yamagata2013quantum, hayashi2008asymptotic,yang2019attaining}, but, in the single-copy scenario and when the experiment is repeated, tighter bounds exist~\cite{Hayashi2023a}.
-Even if the HCRB can be efficiently evaluated through a semidefinite program (SDP) \cite{albarelli2019evaluating}, it remains generally difficult to compute and it is useful to identify the discrepancy with $C^S$ and conditions for equality.
-In fact, it has been shown that the HCRB is also bounded from above~\cite{carollo2019quantumness, Tsang2019}:
+Even if the HCRB can be efficiently evaluated through a semidefinite program (SDP)~\cite{albarelli2019evaluating}, it remains generally difficult to compute and it is useful to identify the discrepancy with $C^S$ and conditions for equality.
+The HCRB is bounded from above as~\cite{carollo2019quantumness,Tsang2019}

-where the weight-dependent bound~\cite{Tsang2019,Albarelli_2020} $\overline{C^H}$ and the weight-independent \textit{asymptotic incompatibility} \cite{carollo2019quantumness,Razavian_2020,candeloro2021properties,candeloro2024dimension} $R$ are defined in terms of the mean Uhlmann curvature (UC) matrix $D$ \cite{UHLMANN1986229,Dittmann_1999,carollo2017uhlmann,Albarelli_2022}
+where the weight-dependent bound~\cite{Tsang2019,Albarelli_2020} $\overline{C^H}$ and the weight-independent \textit{asymptotic incompatibility}~\cite{carollo2019quantumness,Razavian_2020,candeloro2021properties,candeloro2024dimension} $R$ are defined in terms of the mean Uhlmann curvature (UC) matrix $D$~\cite{UHLMANN1986229,Dittmann_1999,carollo2017uhlmann,Albarelli_2022}